Just Like That (Bonnie Raitt song): Accolades

 "Just Like That" won both the Best American Roots Song and the all-genre Song of the Year at the 65th Annual Grammy Awards.
 Raitt's win in the latter category made her the first person to win with a solo composition since Amy Winehouse's "Rehab" in 2008, and was noted by critics as a shock victory, as she beat out popular frontrunners Adele, Taylor Swift, Beyoncé, Lizzo, and Harry Styles.
+At the time of the awards ceremony, the song had one-sixtieth the number of Spotify streams of the second-least streamed Song of the Year nominee, DJ Khaled's "God Did", and was the only out of the ten nominees not to have peaked within the top 20 of the Billboard Hot 100.
+The Guardian referred to Raitt as "the unexpected winner… over modern titans such as Beyoncé and Taylor Swift."
+The week after her victory, Raitt published an open letter thanking listeners for sharing their own experiences with organ donation.